 Righteousness cannot be achieved by any human effort; we can do nothing outside of Christ.
 God's will is in complete control; we must remove whatever is blocking us in order to realize this.
 We are to receive His grace and sanctification for our lives (Deuteronomy 33:27; Romans 7:7-25; Revelation 1:17).

 To be Successful in Your Bible Reading!!

-Discover new insights in your Bible reading with our free Bible Study Methods here.
-Also join us in unlocking the scriptures with our free 70 Bible Reading Plans designed for you as an individual go here.
-We have many resources to help you in this journey here.
+Discover new insights into your Bible reading with our free Bible Study Methods here.
+Also, join us in unlocking the scriptures with our free 70 Bible Reading Plans designed for you as an individual go here.
+We have many resources to help you on this journey here.

 The choice is ours to make it either simple or complicated, to be hurt or to be happy.
 By simply following 1 Corinthians 12-13 and Galatians 5:22-23, you will be able to transcend any barriers to discipleship and Christian growth.
 Your relationships will vastly improve because you will be acting as God calls you to, and people normally respond in kind as they are treated.
 The choice requires faith in action and growth in Him.
 It requires us to recognize what Christ has done for us so our fears and let downs do not become either our gods or our focuses in life.
 He is the Focus; He is our God. “being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.”
 (Philippians 1:6);

 ELEVENTH: Ask the Question: "What can I model and teach?"